Homology of matching complexes and representations of symmetric groups: Representation stability of fibre-closed families

 \section{Representation stability of fibre-closed families}

-A complete decomposition of the $\Z\symn$-module $\widetilde{H}_q(X(n),\Z)$ into irreducibles seems to be out of reach: to analyse the structure of the induced modules appearing becomes very hard away from cases like Remark \ref{rem:kostka} above.
+Even over a field $k$ of characteristic $0$, a complete decomposition of the $k\symn$-module $\widetilde{H}_q(X(n),k)$ into irreducibles seems to be out of reach: to analyse the structure of the induced modules appearing becomes very hard away from cases like Remark \ref{rem:kostka} above.
 For example, the discrete Hodge-theoretic techniques used in \cites{MR1912799,MR1648484} to decompose into irreducibles the homology of the classical matching complexes $M_n$ do not carry over to the complexes $X(n)$.

-In lieu of such a decomposition we work in an asymptotic manner and analyse the overall ``shape'' of the representations in Theorem \ref{thm:homologyinduced}.
+In lieu of such a decomposition we work in an asymptotic manner and analyse the overall ``shape'' of the representations in Theorem \ref{thm:homologyinduced} (or, more precisely, the analogue of Theorem \ref{thm:homologyinduced} over $\Q$).
 We start with two observations: firstly, the Betti numbers $\beta(n,q)$, for any fixed integer $q \geq 0$, of $X(n)$ can be expressed as a $\Q[n]$-linear combination of exponential terms.
-Secondly, the Specht modules $\Sp(\lambda)$ appearing in a decomposition of $\widetilde{H}_q(X_n;\Z)$ have the property that the length of $\lambda$ is at most $q+1$.
+Secondly, the Specht modules $\Sp(\lambda)$ appearing in a decomposition of $\widetilde{H}_q(X_n;\Q)$ have the property that the length of $\lambda$ is at most $q+1$.
 It turns out that these two observations, along with a few others that are less immediately deduced from Theorem \ref{thm:homologyinduced}, remain true across a more general collection of simplicial complexes than just the $X(n)$ of Sections \ref{section:complexes}-\ref{section:representations}.